 There are many policies that can impact your financial aid awards.
 Please review the following policies carefully to ensure that you understand how your enrollment status, your academic progress, and other factors may impact your aid at Berklee.

 The U.S. Department of Education or Berklee may select certain FAFSA records for a process called verification.
 If your FAFSA record is selected, there are additional financial aid requirements necessary to verify the accuracy of the FAFSA information and confirm your financial aid eligibility.
 You will be notified if you have been selected for verification by the Department of Education in the Student Aid Report (SAR) after you file your FAFSA.
-These requirements typically include tax and wage information, but other documents might be necessary to complete verification at the discretion of your assistant director.
+These requirements typically include tax and wage information, but other documents might be necessary to complete verification.

 Please click here for more detailed information on the Berklee verification process.